thewca/statistics/server/README.md

 You need your copy of the database from WCA.
 If you already have it (with a user 'root' with no password), you can skip this.

 Download [the latest export](https://www.worldcubeassociation.org/wst/wca-developer-database-dump.zip) and execute the sql (as stated in the last step).
-If you wish, you can execute the file `get_db_export.sh` in this folder.
+If you wish, you can execute the file `get_db_export.sh` in the scripts folder.

 ```
 chmod +x get_db_export.sh